mesosphere/dcos-docs-site/pages/services/spinnaker/0.3.1-1.9.2/overview/pipelines/index.md

 Figure 14.
 Scaling up

-There is a **Manual Judgement** stage inbetween the two just to halt the pipeline so that you can easily observe the behavior when running the pipeline.
+There is a **Manual Judgment** stage in between the two just to halt the pipeline so that you can easily observe the behavior when running the pipeline.

 ## Creating a rolling blue-green pipeline